parvesh666/my-website/README.md

-# pleae download he zip file and then unzip it to access the files
+# pleae download the zip file and then unzip it to access the files